swcarpentry/communications/README.md

 # communications
-Press kit, boilerplate for grants, etc.
+Press kit, boilerplate for grants, etc. for Software Carpentry.